nduursma/AIRR_/README.md

 # MeanBlue, SPARET and SPARCK AIRR Drone Race Gate Detection Methods

 This repository contains the code for three methods to detect gates in AIRR drone races: MeanBlue, SPARET and SPARCK.
 MeanBlue is a filter-based method.
 SPARET runs the Extra Trees classifier on image patches.
 SPARCK runs a convolutional neural network on image patches.
+The full description can be found below.

 ## Installation